-The Canadian Hemophilia Society is a member of the Canadian Coalition of Organizations Responding to Hepatitis B and C which advocates for such a national strategy to be created and implemented.
-To learn more about the Coalition and its actions, please visit the web site www.canadianhepatitiscoalition.ca
+The Canadian Hemophilia Society is a member of the Action Hepatitis Canada (formely known as Canadian Coalition of Organizations Responding to Hepatitis B and C) which advocates for such a national strategy to be created and implemented.
+To learn more about the Coalition and its actions, please visit the web site www.actionhepatitiscanada.ca

 Canadian Government Asks

 World Hepatitis Day 2008 Q & A